nodegit/nodegit/README.md

 Created by Tim Branyen [@tbranyen](http://twitter.com/tbranyen)

-Currently under active development, `nodegit2` will provide asynchronous native bindings to the `libgit2` C API.
+Currently under active development, `nodegit2` provides asynchronous native bindings to the `libgit2` C API.

 Building and installing
 -----------------------

 ### Dependancies ###
-To run `nodegit2` you will need `NodeJS` and to run unit tests you will need to have `git` installed and accessible from your `PATH` to fetch any `vendor/` addons.
+To run `nodegit2` you need `NodeJS` and to run unit tests you will need to have `git` installed and accessible from your `PATH` to fetch any `vendor/` addons.

 ### Easy install ###